socadk/design-practice-repository/activities/DPR-ArchitectureModeling.md

 -->
 <img src="images/DPR-ArchitectureModeling.png" height="400" />

-* Create a *system context diagram* to visualize external dependencies (stakeholder: project manager; concern: scope control and risk management).
+1. Create a *system context diagram* to visualize external dependencies (stakeholder: project manager; concern: scope control and risk management).
-* Provide an *architecture overview diagram* that captures the outcome of the executive decisions made in the solution strategy (stakeholder: project sponsor, entire team; concern: joint understanding of technical approach to achieving project goals and stakeholder requirements, project/iteration planning).
+2. Provide an *architecture overview diagram* that captures the outcome of the executive decisions made in the solution strategy (stakeholder: project sponsor, entire team; concern: joint understanding of technical approach to achieving project goals and stakeholder requirements, project/iteration planning).
-* Refine selected components that are technically challenging to design and implement in one or more *component model(s)* (stakeholder: architects, developers, maintainers; concern: support decision making, trace design and implementation progress, manage/mitigate technical risk during evolution and maintenance).
+3. Refine selected components that are technically challenging to design and implement in one or more *component diagrams(s)* (stakeholder: architects, developers, maintainers; concern: support decision making, trace design and implementation progress, manage/mitigate technical risk during evolution and maintenance).
+You might want to capture the component design results in [CRC cards](../artifact-templates/DPR-CRCCard.md) that explain responsibilities and collaborations of the boxes in architecture overviews and component diagrams.
-* Show how and where logical components will be deployed to real or virtual hardware (stakeholder: DevOps personnel including database administrators, system managers, security specialists; concern: automation, cloud cost management, network configuration) in a *deployment diagram*.
+4. Show how and where logical components will be deployed to real or virtual hardware (stakeholder: DevOps personnel including database administrators, system managers, security specialists; concern: automation, cloud cost management, network configuration) in a *deployment diagram*.

 A wide range of notations and tools to support these and other modeling tasks exist, from ad hoc and informal to systematic and full-fledged.
 Some of the choices include: